⚠️ Use credit cards responsibly!

 Most credit card issuers use the FICO-08 or FICO Bankcard 08 scoring model.
 Capital One uses FICO 04.

-Which FICO model IS user for Mortgage applications?
+Which FICO model is used for mortgage applications?

 Mortgage banks use Experian FICO V2, TransUnion FICO-05, and Equifax FICO Beacon -V5

-Which FICO score is used Auto Loans or Auto Leases?
+Which FICO score is used for auto loans or auto leases?

 There are many different scoring models and each scoring model results in a slightly different credit score.
 If you are getting a different number on two different websites it's possible that either a different credit score model is used to calculate your credit score.
 Also, it may be that your credit score is calculated based on a different credit report which has slightly different information (there are three credit bureaus Experian, Transunion, and Equifax.